odoo/documentation/content/applications/general/iot/config/windows_iot.rst

 the :guilabel:`Rule Configuration` wizard.
 Now, the new rule is active and devices can connect to the Windows virtual :abbr:`IoT (Internet of Things)` box.

+.. _iot/windows/wordline:

 Worldline exception
 ~~~~~~~~~~~~~~~~~~~

 *Worldline* is a payment terminal that can be connected to Odoo's *PoS* (point of sale) system.
 It
 allows for a comprehensive and fluid payment experience for customers.
 Worldline is available in
-Benelux (coalition of Belgium, the Netherlands, and Luxembourg).
+Belgium, the Netherlands, and Luxembourg.

 When using the Windows IoT server to connect the Worldline payment terminal, it is necessary to
 create an exception in the Windows firewall so that a connection can be made between the Odoo